Skyscanner/backpack/CONTRIBUTING.md

 To maintain React 16.4 compatibility, please do not use newer features of React such as Hooks.

+When creating (S)CSS files, follow the CSS Module naming convention by using the `.module.(s)css` extension.

 ### Documentation

 Our documentation consists of two parts: [Sassdoc](https://backpack.github.io/sassdoc/), which is automatically generated from the `bpk-mixin` sources, and the main [documentation](https://backpack.github.io).